Learning high-dimensional directed acyclic graphs with latent and selection variables: Preliminaries

-A \textit{path} is a sequence of distinct adjacent vertices.
-A path $\left<X_i, X_j, \dots, X_k\right>$ is said to be \textit{out of (into)} $X_i$ if the edge between $X_i$ and $X_j$ has a tail (arrowhead) at $X_i$.
-A \textit{directed path} is a path along directed edges that follows the direction of the arrowheads.
-A \textit{cycle} occurs when there is a path from $X_i$ to $X_j$ and $X_i$ and $X_j$ are adjacent.
-A directed path from $X_i$ to $X_j$ forms a \emph{directed cycle} together with the edge $X_j \rightarrow X_i$, and it forms an \emph{almost directed cycle} together with the edge $X_j \leftrightarrow X_i$.
-If there is a directed path $\pi$ from $X_i$ to $X_j$ or if $X_i=X_j$, the vertex $X_i$ is called an \textit{ancestor} of $X_j$ and $X_j$ a \textit{descendant} of $X_i$.
-The sets of ancestors and descendants of a vertex $X_i$ in $\mathcal{G}$ are denoted by an$(\mathcal{G},X_i)$ and de$(\mathcal{G},X_i)$, respectively.
-These definitions are applied to a set $\mathbf{Y} \subseteq \mathbf{V}$ of distinct vertices as follows:
+A \textit{path} is a~sequence of distinct adjacent vertices.
+A path $\langle X_i, X_j, \ldots, X_k\rangle$ is said to be \textit{out of} (\textit{into}) $X_i$ if the edge between $X_i$ and $X_j$ has a~tail (arrowhead) at $X_i$.
+A \textit{directed path} is a~path along directed edges that follows the direction of the arrowheads.
+A \textit{cycle} occurs when there is a~path from~$X_i$ to~$X_j$ and~$X_i$ and~$X_j$ are adjacent.
+A directed path from $X_i$ to $X_j$ forms a~\textit{directed cycle} together with the edge $X_j \rightarrow X_i$, and it forms an \textit{almost directed cycle} together with the edge $X_j \leftrightarrow X_i$.
+If there is a~directed path $\pi$ from $X_i$ to $X_j$ or if $X_i=X_j$, the vertex $X_i$ is called an \textit{ancestor} of~$X_j$ and~$X_j$ a~\textit{descendant} of $X_i$.
+The sets of ancestors and descendants of a~vertex $X_i$ in $\mathcal{G}$ are denoted by an$(\mathcal{G},X_i)$ and de$(\mathcal{G},X_i)$, respectively.
+These definitions are applied to a~set $\mathbf{Y} \subseteq\mathbf{V}$ of distinct vertices as follows:

-Three vertices that form a cycle are called a \textit{triangle}.
-Three vertices $\left<X_i,X_j,X_k\right>$ are called an \emph{unshielded triple} if $X_i$ and $X_j$ are adjacent, $X_j$ and $X_k$ are adjacent, but $X_i$ and $X_k$ are not adjacent.
-A non-endpoint vertex $X_j$ on a path $\pi$ is a \textit{collider} on the path if both the edges preceding and succeeding it have an arrowhead at $X_j$, i.e., if the path contains $\leftstar X_j \rightstar$.
-A non-endpoint vertex $X_j$ on a path $\pi$ which is not a collider is a \textit{non-collider} on the path.
-An unshielded triple $\left<X_i,X_j,X_k\right>$ is called a \textit{v-structure} if $X_j$ is a collider on the path $\left<X_i,X_j,X_k\right>$.
+Three vertices that form a~cycle are called a~\textit{triangle}.
+Three vertices $\langle X_i,X_j, X_k\rangle$ are called an \textit{unshielded triple} if $X_i$ and $X_j$ are adjacent, $X_j$ and $X_k$ are adjacent, but $X_i$ and $X_k$ are not adjacent.
+A nonendpoint vertex~$X_j$ on a~path $\pi$ is a~\textit{collider} on the path if both the edges preceding and succeeding it have an arrowhead at $X_j$, that is, if the path contains $\leftstar X_j \rightstar$.
+A nonendpoint vertex $X_j$ on a~path $\pi$ which is not a~collider is a~\textit{noncollider} on the path.
+An unshielded triple $\langle X_i,X_j,X_k\rangle$ is called a~\textit{v-structure} if $X_j$ is a~collider on the path $\langle X_i,X_j,X_k\rangle$.\vadjust{\goodbreak}